solidusio-contrib/solidus_paypal_marketplace/README.md

 ## Requirements

-You will need an approved Paypal Platform Partner app.
+You will need an approved PayPal Platform Partner app.
 Some webhooks are needed to be enabled for the extension to work properly.

 Log in in your PayPal business account and edit your app.
 At the bottom of the form press the `Add Webhook` button.
 In the `Webhook URL field` insert the domain of your application, followed by `/paypal_webhooks` (eg: `https://myapp.com/paypal_webhooks`).
-Select `Merchant onboarding completed` and `Merchant partner-consent revoked` from the checkboxes list and save.
+Select the following events from the checkboxes list and save.

+Merchant onboarding completed
+Merchant partner-consent revoked
+Payment capture completed
+Payment capture denied

 This will create a `Webhook Id` to be used in the configuration below, along with the app `Client ID`, `Secret` and `Partner Code`.